marconegro/dataStructureLibrary/README.md

 # dataStructureLibrary

-This library permit to use some data structure to put on your code
+This library permit you to use some data structure

+- List
+- Stack